 Here, we reveal our insider tips for a budget holiday in the Canary Islands.

 The most budget-friendly islands in the Canaries are actually the biggest and most popular islands.
-Tenerife, Gran Canaria, Lanzarote and Fuerteventura all offer more package holiday deals and have a wider range of accommodation options than their smaller neighbours.
+Tenerife, Gran Canaria, Lanzarote and Fuerteventura all offer plenty of package holiday deals and have a wider range of accommodation options than their smaller neighbours.
 They’re also all easy to get to, with plenty of flights leaving from the UK with low-cost carriers such as easyJet, Vueling and Ryanair.

-Although more tranquil and less popular than the bigger islands, you won’t find as many holiday deals to the equally beautiful islands of La Gomera, El Hierro, La Palma and La Graciosa.
-You also won’t be able to fly to them directly from the UK, so you’ll have to factor in costs for extra flights or ferries.
+Although more tranquil and less popular than the bigger islands, you won’t find as many package deals to the equally beautiful islands of La Gomera, El Hierro, La Palma and La Graciosa.
+Barring La Palma, you also won’t be able to fly to them directly from the UK, so you’ll have to factor in costs for extra flights or ferries.
 That said, you should still be able to find great budget accommodation options if you’re willing to look around.

 Travelling to Tenerife?
 You'll want to steer clear of the upmarket resorts on the Costa Adeje and Los Cristianos if you’re travelling on a budget.
 Instead opt for the more relaxed resorts of Los Gigantes, Puerto de Santiago and Puerto de la Cruz.
 If you want nightlife and plenty of action, then head to Playa de las Americas or the capital of Santa Cruz de Tenerife, both of which offer a wide range of accommodation for all budgets.

 For families, Gran Canaria is a great pick, and you’ll find plenty of excellent budget accommodation options to suit your brood.
 If you’re after buzzing nightlife, lots of activities and a wide range of hotels to suit all budgets, then look no further than Playa del Ingles with its many resorts, and Maspalomas with its giant sand dunes.
 Looking for low-key?
 Laidback Arguineguín or family-friendly Taurito, both of which are still kind to your pocket, are your best bets.